A Detailed Guide to the Best Place to Stay in Busan

 Top Things to Do in Nampo-dong & Gwangbok-dong

-Jagalchi Market: the largest fish market in the Southeast region
+Jagalchi Market: Join Food Tour of the largest fish market in the Southeast region

 Bupyeong Night Market

-Yongdusan Park & Busan Tower (Buy ticket here): A vista point to see the Busan skyline
+Yongdusan Park & Busan Tower: A vista point to see the Busan skyline

 Lotte Department Store Gwangbok: A large shopping and entertainment complex with shops, cinema, and supermarket.
 Free vista point at the Sky Deck.

-Busan Lotte Town Tower (to be completed by 2022): A 107-story skyscaper with retail stores, offices, a luxury hotel, and observation deck
+Busan Lotte Tower: A 107-story skyscaper with retail stores, offices, a luxury hotel, and observation deck

 Yeongdodaegyo Bridge: Witness a daily opening of the bascule bridge with Busan seagull graffiti